 Weight gain was reported as a rare side effect in clinical trials of Rinvoq for treating atopic dermatitis, which is a type of eczema.
 However, weight gain wasn’t reported as a side effect of taking Rinvoq to treat other conditions that the drug is approved for.

 Also, Rinvoq is sometimes taken with methotrexate (Trexall) to treat rheumatoid arthritis (RA).
-And weight gain is a possible side effect of methotrexate.
+Weight gain is a possible side effect of methotrexate.

 Weight loss was not a reported side effect of Rinvoq.
 However, weight loss is a symptom of two of the drug’s possible side effects: serious infections and increased risk of certain cancers.* If you experience unexplained weight loss while taking Rinvoq, contact your doctor.
 They’ll determine what’s causing the weight loss and recommend treatment options if needed.

-If you have further questions about Rinvoq and your weight, talk with your doctor.
+If you have more questions about Rinvoq and your weight, talk with your doctor.

 * Rinvoq has boxed warnings for these side effects.
 A boxed warning is a serious warning from the Food and Drug Administration (FDA).
 To learn more, see “Side effect specifics” below.